 - Contribute to the development of best practices for fostering access and success among aspiring lawyers from underrepresented backgrounds

-- Expose Fellows to principles and concepts underlying DEI, statistical methods, experimental design, and evidence-based decision making
+- Expose Fellows to principles and concepts underlying program evaluation and evidence-based decision making

 - Build partnerships with and among legal education stakeholders, particularly law schools that enroll disproportionate numbers of underrepresented students and those that seek to increase the enrollment of these students